taldatech/deep-latent-particles-web/index.md

 <b>Architecture - Prior:</b>
 <br>
 The prior addresses the question: what are the interesting areas in the image?
-Inspired by KeyNet [1], we extract points-of-intereset in the image by applying spatial-Softmax (SSM) over feature maps extracted from patches in the image.
+Inspired by KeyNet [1], we extract points-of-interest in the image by applying spatial-Softmax (SSM) over feature maps extracted from patches in the image.
 We term the set of extracted prior keypoints as <i>keypoint proposals</i>.

 <br>